MBA consulting FAQ

 VINCE: Yes, but if you do, please give me 10 minutes to review your materials before calling or visiting me.

-If you send me something to review the day of our meeting, please call me or arrive at my office 10 minutes late so that I can review everything and prepare my feedback before we speak.
-For example, if you send me something to read at 13:00 for a 17:00 meeting, please call or come to my office at 17:10
+If you send me something to review on the day of our meeting, please call me or arrive at my office 10 minutes late so that I can check everything and prepare my feedback before we speak.
+For example, if you send me something to read at 13:00 for a 17:00 meeting, please call at 17:10

 How should I share my written application materials with Vince?

 Please, read below to understand why we will only use MS Word for your resume

 Please combine all application materials into a single document

 I want to spend our time together reading and reflecting on your ideas, not managing multiple files across various devices (home, work PC, mobile phone, etc.)

 Therefore, I humbly request that you combine ALL CONTENTS into a single Google Drive (preferred) or MS Word file

 For each school, please combine all documents, including your resume/CV, essays (including questions and word counts), application data form short answer questions, letters of recommendation, etc. into a single Google Drive (preferred) or MS Word file